Chrysalix Venture Capital

 Series B in 2006

-Purfresh Clean specializes in the removal of odors, mold, mildew, bacteria, germs, and viruses from various enclosed spaces, including yachts and agricultural products.
-The company utilizes advanced oxygen-3 (O3) systems that are automated and require no human labor for operation.
-These systems feature specialized sensors and remote computer control, enabling effective disinfection through scientifically controlled O3 levels.
-In addition, Purfresh Clean offers solutions for the transportation of fruits and vegetables in refrigerated international ocean containers, extending their shelf life by utilizing O3 technology.
-The company's controlled atmosphere systems are designed to help businesses, schools, and governments eliminate pathogens, including SARS-CoV-2, from indoor environments, ensuring safety and enabling continued operations.
+Purfresh Clean specializes in the removal of odors, mold, mildew, bacteria, germs, and viruses from various enclosed environments, including yachts and agricultural products.
+The company utilizes advanced oxygen-3 (O3) systems that are automated to effectively cleanse these spaces without the need for human intervention.
+Equipped with special sensors and remote computer control, Purfresh Clean's systems provide comprehensive disinfection by managing O3 levels scientifically and maintaining electronic records through a cloud-based interface.
+Additionally, Purfresh Clean enhances the transport of fruits and vegetables by using O3 in refrigerated international ocean containers, which helps to extend the shelf life of these perishable goods.
+The company also focuses on creating controlled atmosphere systems aimed at eliminating harmful pathogens like SARS-CoV-2 from indoor environments, thereby ensuring safety and operational continuity for businesses, schools, and government facilities.

 Fat Spaniel Technologies